-One way in which guide\legend() is called is in conjunction with the new guides() function.
+There are several ways to call guide\legend() One way to invoke it is in conjunction with the new guides() function.
 In the following example using the diamonds data, the factor clarity is the fill aesthetic for which a legend is to be built.
 The call to guide\legend() is the value of the fill = argument of guides().
-This syntax allows you to tailor one or multiple legends in one call.
-Think of guides() as being analogous to the function labs(), where each argument of guides() is an aesthetic for which a legend is to be specified and guide\legend() provides the arguments to be changed from the default settings within an individual legend.
-One can specify a call to guides() with multiple legends, each of which may have its own call to guide\legend().
+This syntax allows you to adjust one or multiple legends in a single call.
+Think of guides() as analogous to the function labs(); we will elaborate on this analogy a bit more in the next section.